-

 - Shell bones have many openings, which allow the tortoise to be lighter and more agile to escape predators.

-- Instead of retreating into shell, the tortoise flees danger.
+- Instead of retreating into its shell, the African pancake tortoise will flee danger.
 Its flexible shell allows it to hide in narrow crevices.

 - Carapace length to 7 inches (17.8 cm).